Stem Cell for Pets Inflammatory Bowel Disease (Piper part 2)

 Piper Part 2 (Happy Ending): See the miracle of stem cell therapy Part 1 here:

-Mel (SCBR): Do you remember what the turning point was when the Stem Cell Therapy option finally came to the forefront?
+Mel (So.
+Cal Bulldog Rescue) : Do you remember what the turning point was when the stem cell therapy option finally came to the forefront?
+Mesenchymal normal vs. abnormal

 Mel (SCBR): So what made you think that stem cell therapy would succeed where traditional and holistic medicine failed?

-Mel (SCBR): That is so interesting, I know about the controversy of embryonic stem cell therapy.
+Mel (SCBR): That is so interesting.
+I know about the controversy surrounding embryonic stem cell therapy.
 But I have not heard about regenerative medicine as it applies to “adult cells”.
 I can now see why you thought they would benefit Piper and her IBD condition.

-Dr. Kraemer (DrKraemers.com): Stem Cell Therapy has been demonstrated to induce profound healing activity.
-Besides healing damaged tissues and promoting the regeneration of damaged areas, stem cells have the unique ability to modulate the immune system while preserving disease fighting capabilities.
-They produce anti-inflammatory agents to protect the dog from the immunological self-attacks (as in Piper’s inflammatory bowel disease).
+They produce anti-inflammatory agents to protect the dog from immunological self-attacks (as in Piper’s inflammatory bowel disease).
 Piper was truly a fighter.
-She had everything going against her and, despite that, she had made it this far.
-I contacted MediVet America and told them about Piper’s dire situation and they offered to donate a free small stem cell kit.
-It was the first time I attempted to treat inflammatory bowl disease (IBD) in a bulldog or any pet for that matter in.
+She had everything going against her, and despite that, she had made it this far.
+I contacted MediVet America and told them about Piper’s dire situation, and they offered to donate a free small stem cell kit.
+It was the first time I attempted to treat inflammatory bowel disease (IBD) in a bulldog or any pet, for that matter.

-Mel (SCBR): What happened after Piper received her Stem Cells therapy treatment?
+Mel (SCBR): What happened after Piper received her stem cell therapy treatment?

-Dr. Kraemer (Stem Cell For Pets inflammatory Bowel Disease) : We gave the entire 2 cc Stem cell yield intravenously to piper.
-Within 2 weeks Piper transformed from an emaciated 23lb to a 35lb (that’s about 50% weight gain in only two weeks) with the diarrhea firming to soft pudding
+Dr. Kraemer: We gave the entire 2 cc stem cell yield intravenously to Piper.
+Within 2 weeks, Piper transformed from an emaciated 23lb to a 35lb (that’s about 50% weight gain in only two weeks), with the diarrhea firming to soft pudding

 Mel (SCBR): Did she continue to improve?

-Dr. Kraemer (Stem Cell For Pets inflammatory Bowel Disease): we were so overwhelmed by the dramatic improvement, after the ineffective nine month of expensive harsh medicine with no improvements.
-We decided to order a second kit and this time we cryobanked an additional treatment I gave again 60 days later.
+Dr. Kraemer: we were so overwhelmed by the dramatic improvement after the ineffective nine months of expensive, harsh medicine with no improvements.
+We decided to order a second kit, and this time we Cryobank’d an additional treatment I gave again 60 days later.

-Mel (SCBR): was those new stem cell treatments helpful as the first one?
+Mel (SCBR): Were those new stem cell treatments as helpful as the first one?

-Dr. Kraemer Final note (Stem Cell For Pets inflammatory Bowel Disease): Piper just came to visit me the other day at our new state of the art hospital Vet4HealthyPet Advanced Medical Care located at 434 South Tustin St in orange.
-It has been over four years since the last stem cell treatment.
-She is now a senior bulldog still living with Viki one of our senior SCBR founders who was her fostering mom from day 1.
-She is still consider by all of us as a true miracle and a testament to regenerative medicine (stem cell therapy) healing power and potential.
+Piper just came to visit me the other day at our new state-of-the-art hospital It has been over four years since the last stem cell treatment.
+She is now a senior bulldog and is still living with Viki, one of our senior SCBR founders, who was her foster mom from day 1.
+She is still considered by all of us to be a true miracle and a testament to the healing power and potential of regenerative medicine (stem cell therapy).